OFFICE ENERGY PERFORMANCE

-NABERSNZ™ Certified Ratings are carried out by Assessors who operate independently and negotiate their own fees.
-As a guide, getting a NABERSNZ™ Certified Rating should cost between $1,000 to $6,000 depending on the type of rating you are undertaking, the size of your building, and the difficulty of gathering the appropriate data.
-The price is market-driven, and we recommend that you get several quotes and compare suppliers before engaging an assessor.
+NABERSNZ Certified Ratings are carried out by Assessors who operate independently and negotiate their own fees.
+As a guide, getting a NABERSNZ Certified Rating should cost between $1,000 to $6,000 depending on the type of rating you are undertaking, the size of your building, and the difficulty of gathering the appropriate data.
+The price is market-driven, and we recommend that you get several quotes and compare suppliers before engaging an Assessor.

 The fee for Certification from the New Zealand Green Building Council is $990 (excl GST).

-Before end of June 2018, we are offering NABERSNZ™ Certification fee at $500 per assessment (excl GST) where tenants are:
+We are offering NABERSNZ Certification fee at $500 per assessment (excl GST) where:

 - The rating is for an area of less than 1,000 square meters

 In order to save on the cost of your rating: